-Revenue for the three months ended March 31, 2021 was less than \$0.1 million and consists of commercial sales of our ELISA tests.
-No revenue was recorded for the three months ended March 31, 2020.
-Our total revenue for the year ended December 31, 2020 was \$0.6 million and consists of commercial sales of our ELISA tests.
+Revenue for the six months ended June 30, 2021 and 2020 was less than \$0.1 million and \$0.4 million, respectively, and consisted of commercial sales of our ELISA tests.
+Our total revenue for the year ended December 31, 2020 was \$0.6 million and consisted of commercial sales of our ELISA tests.
 We had no revenue in 2019.
-While we continue to expect some near term revenue from sales of our ELISA tests, we do not expect to generate any meaningful revenue unless and until we obtain regulatory approval of and commercialize our product candidates, and we do not know when, or if, this will occur.
+While we continue to expect some near-term revenue from sales of our ELISA tests, we do not expect to generate any meaningful revenue unless and until we obtain regulatory approval of and commercialize our product candidates, and we do not know when, or if, this will occur.
 If our development efforts for our product candidates are successful and result in commercialization, we may generate additional revenue in the future from a combination of product sales or payments from collaboration or license agreements that we have entered into or may enter into with third parties.
-In particular, UB-612 is currently awaiting a potential EUA from the TFDA, which, if received, we believe would allow us to commercialize UB-612 and lead to a significant increase in revenue, including pursuant to the UBIA License Agreement under which we will grant UBIA the exclusive rights to commercialize UB-612 in Taiwan in exchange for royalty payments.
-We are also pursuing a Phase 2/3 clinical development in India for UB-612, which we expect, if successful, to enable an EUA in India and other countries.
-If UB-612 does not receive an EUA from the TFDA, India or other regulators or if UB-612 receives an EUA and our commercialization efforts fall short of our expectations, we expect that our revenue will continue to be minimal for the foreseeable future.
-See "Risk Factors-Risks Related to the Discovery and Development of Product Candidates-We have incurred significant losses since our inception.
-If UB-612 does not receive regulatory approval, including in the form of an EUA, in the near future, or at all, or if UB-612 does receive regulatory approval and we are unable to commercialize UB-612, we wo
+See Risk Factors-Risks Related to the Discovery and Development of Product Candidates-We have incurred significant losses since our inception.
+We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.